Where Bell went wrong: Abstract

 \section{Abstract}

-It is explained on a physical basis how absence of contextuality allows Bell inequalities to be violated, without bringing an implication on locality or realism.
-The point is that the initial values of the hidden variables of the detectors are mutually exclusive for different detector settings.
-Therefore they have no reason to possess a common probability distribution and hence no reason to satisfy Bell inequalities.
-To motivate this, we connect first to the local realistic theory Stochastic Electrodynamics, and then put the argument more broadly.
+It is explained on a physical basis how contextuality allows Bell inequalities to be violated, without bringing an implication on locality or realism.
+Hereto we connect first to the local realistic theory Stochastic Electrodynamics, and then put the argument more broadly.
 Thus even if Bell Inequality Violation is demonstrated beyond reasonable doubt, it will have no say on local realism.

 Quantum theory describes in my view the statistics of outcomes of measurements done on an underlying reality known to us as ``Nature'', while quantum mechanics or quantum field theory should be called ``a theory'', or ``our present theory''.
 In my view, in Nature particles are definite entities, subject to certain waves, that partly manifest themselves as the mysterious ``quantum fluctuations''.
-This view arose from studying the dynamics of quantum measurements \cite{ABNmeasEPL,ABNmeasBTQ}, and the subsequent question of what is going on in an individual quantum measurement.
+This view arose from studying the dynamics of quantum measurements \cite{ABNmeasEPL}, and the subsequent question of what is going on in an individual quantum measurement.
 Some specific process must be going on in every individual measurement.
 We have no theory for that, but clearly Nature is using it, everyday the whole day.
 Quantum theory gives some admittedly strong, but incomplete information about outcomes of experiments.

 One may also wonder what is going on in reality with cosmic rays, particles that have travelled to us for millions of years, or, even more stunning, with cosmic microwave background radiation, that travelled more than 13 billion years through empty space.
 These are not questions that should be answered within quantum mechanics, with answers like ``In Hilbert space the state of a particle is represented by a state vector$\cdots$'', no, they are questions about what occurs in Nature.
 I see no other possibility than to assign a reality to cosmic ray particles and to photons, say ``balls'' or, preferably, ``solitons'', that travelled all these years to us through space.